Sleep disorders: how to get quality rest?

 -

-Late-night exercise : Exercising intensively late in the day increases body temperature and keeps the body awake, delaying sleep.
+Late sports activity : Doing intensive sport at the end of the day increases body temperature and keeps the body awake, delaying sleep.

 3. Massive use of screens and blue light